JJHH17/LibraryManagementSystem/README.md

 # LibraryManagementSystem

 - A library management system application.
-- Allows users to Add, Delete and Update book records
+- Allows users to Add and delete books.
-- Allows for issuing and returning books
+- Allows for renting and returning books
 - Displays available books.

 The project uses JavaFX for a frontend, and Postgresql for a database.